buddleia & baptista

 My amazing gardener mother dug up two buddleia & a baptista from her garden last year for me, a novice urban gardener.
 They were some of the first things I planted, so I did it without much thinking or foresight.
 They’ve come back this year and have done really well in terms of leaf growth.
 But they’re obviously planted in the wrong light conditions since, in the case of the baptista it is leaning at nearly a 45 degree angle and the buddleia are entirely horizontal!!
 Although this is an interesting effect in the latter, I fear they will not flower since they’re obviously yearning more light than they’re getting.

 In either case, can you recommend the best time to do this?
 I was thinking the fall in either case, but if I transplant them to a pot will they freeze over the winter?
-Thanks for your help!

 - You must be logged in to reply to this topic.